 - A fake photo.
 Google offers a reverse image search feature (images.Google.com) that enables you to determine if the person’s profile picture is actually a stock photo or stolen from somebody else.

 If you determine there is reason to be on high alert, you might even consider logging in to your loved one’s email account to check activity and help your senior loved one discern between actual relationships and scammers.

 Most of all, speak with your senior loved one about the prevalence of online sweetheart scams.
 Listen to your loved one’s description of his or her new love interest and exactly how the relationship is developing.
 Point out any warning signs and help your loved one understand the danger he or she might be facing.

 Seniorcorp is standing by to assist by providing safe, trusted caregivers to help seniors with cheerful companionship that alleviates loneliness, isolation, and depression.
-Highly trained professionals are available to provide a variety of senior services in Virginia Beach, and surrounding areas, according to the level of care and schedule that meets your family’s individual needs.
+Highly trained professionals are available to provide a variety of in-home senior services in Virginia Beach and the surrounding areas, according to the level of care and schedule that meets your family’s individual needs.
 Contact us today at 757-640-0557 to schedule a free, in-home consultation to learn more.